totmicro/atlantis-yaml-generator/README.md

 ------------
 **Limitations**
 ---------
-- This project is specifically designed for use with the GitHub SCM.
+- `pr-filter` parameter is specifically designed for use with the GitHub SCM.
 ------------
 **Contributing**